Homer Rodeheaver: Personal life

-Rodeheaver never married, though he "had a few very close brushes with matrimony" and even proposed to the Canadian-American evangelist Aimee Semple McPherson, who turned him down.
+Rodeheaver never married, though he "had a few very close brushes with matrimony" and even proposed to Canadian-American evangelist Aimee Semple McPherson, who turned him down.
 His half-sister Ruth and her husband, Jim Thomas, lived with him and served as his hostess.
 Rodeheaver "loved to be surrounded by women of charm and beauty, and with them his manner was always extremely gallant".
 Mary Gaston Jones, the wife of evangelist Bob Jones, Sr., once said of Rodeheaver, "Here comes Homer with his oil can."

-Rodeheaver was a third degree Mason, Knights Templar (Freemasonry) and a Shriner.
-He was raised in Lake City-Warsaw Lodge No. 73, Warsaw, Indiana on December 30, 1914; demitted November 16, 1934 and reaffiliated December 1, 1952.
+Rodeheaver was a third-degree Mason, Knights Templar (Freemasonry), and Shriner.
+He was raised in Lake City-Warsaw Lodge No. 73, Warsaw, Indiana, on December 30, 1914; demitted November 16, 1934; and reaffiliated December 1, 1952.

 An associate recalled that Rodeheaver was never the same after his favorite trombone was stolen in February 1952.

 Death and legacy

 Rodeheaver died of heart failure at Winona Lake in 1955, aged 75.
 Auditoriums on the campuses of Bob Jones University, Greenville, South Carolina, and Grace College, Winona Lake, Indiana, are named for him.

 Rodeheaver was inducted into the Gospel Music Hall of Fame in 1973.